Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 The above code works by implementing the `IAsyncLifetime` interface that lets us define methods which are going to be executed before and after the tests run.
 We are using these methods to start a Redis container in Docker and then kill it once the testing has finished.

-Besides that, the `RedisFixture` class also exposes `ResetAsync` method which executes the `FLUSHALL` command to delete all keys from the database.
-We will be using this method to reset Redis to a clean slate before each test is ran.
-As an alternative, we could also just restart the container instead, which takes a bit longer but is arguably more fool-proof.
+Besides that, the `RedisFixture` class also exposes `ResetAsync` method which can be used to execute the `FLUSHALL` command to delete all keys from the database.
+We will be calling this method to reset Redis to a clean slate before each test.
+As an alternative, we could also just restart the container instead, which takes a bit longer but is probably more reliable.

 Now that the infrastructure is set up, we can move on to writing our first test: